Suggestion: Watch the 10 minutes video tutorial before reading this article

 Unlike sea freight costs, which are in most cases only based on the volume, air freight charges are based on either the volume or the weight.

-In air freight, the volumetric weight apply, if it exceeds the actual weight.
+In air freight, the volumetric weight applies, if it exceeds the actual weight.

 Do you need help with shipping and customs?